-Snow and ice cause a tree to collapse and damage your property.
+Snow causes a tree to collapse and damage your property

 Are you covered?